bocoup/webpack-workshop/content/00-core/02-webpack-loaders/content/00-webpack-loaders.md

 ```

 ???
-You may have heard this about, well, everything in programming.
-Single responsibility principles.
+Loaders should do one thing and do it well.
+You may of heard this principle used in other software development, and the ideal for loaders is the same.

-The ideal for loaders works the same.
-Just like you could pair two functions to build more complex behaviour in an application, you can easily combine multiple loaders in a chain.
+Just like you can combine multiple functions to build more complex behaviour in an application, you can easily combine multiple loaders in a chain.

-Each loader to manipulate the asset in some way, parse CSV, inline data-uri, etc are just some of the possibilities.
+Each loader will manipulate the module in some way, parse CSV, inline a data-uri, etc are just some of the possibilities.

 ---